 Now I want to show you who Art is, and if you really want to know about wine, varietals, textures, which are ripely flavored and why then go here first!
 He is a walking wine encyclopedia.
 Sample, taste, and listen.

-Wines are produced in small quantity, and grapes are all handpicked.
+Wines are produced in small quantities, and grapes are all handpicked.
 Art brought some Italian varietals with him from Italy after a visit!

 Wines and Awards

 Did I mention that St. Joseph’s winery has a few reds that have been recognized in California competitions?
-Well here you have it the official way to see the winners and then you can think about the ones you want to port on home!
+Well, someone WON big!
+Here you have it the official way to see the winners!

 Stop 2: Lunch and Wine Tasting